5330-git/AntonaStandard/README.en.md

 2023/11/10 AntonaStandard-v-10.0.0 Import Unit test based on `Google Test` framework to promise the robustness.
 Replaced the raw pointer by smart pointer (`std::shared_ptr`), decrease the possibilities of memory leak.

 2023/12/12 AntonaStandard-v-10.0.1 Finished the fundamental functions of UDP Communications in `MultiPlatformSupport::SocketSupport`

+2024/2/25 AntonaStandard-v-11.0.0 Complete the support for cmake module, complete the automatic support for CTest and Google Test, and complete the TCP-UDP socket advanced encapsulation (Network component) for ipv4 and ipv6.

 #### Author's Blog